 The My Grades page shows mid-term and final grades for each term.
 Grades will not be mailed.
 All students are required to evaluate every course before taking their exams at the end of each semester.
-You will find the course evaluations on the My Grades page on Student Portal.
+You will find the course evaluations under Students, Advising and Registration, My Grade Report.
+Click Select Term.

 Library Databases (EZProxy)

 Hester Memorial Library provides a number of research databases.
 These databases are available to students, faculty, staff, and alumni.
 Access is granted through EZProxy using an active Crusader account.

 Blackboard is an online course management system.
 Professors may use Blackboard exclusively in online classes or to supplement traditional class assignments.
 Use your Crusader ID to gain access.
 Although the initial log in information is the same, your Blackboard password can be changed independently from your e-mail account.
 Unless you registered late, your Blackboard account should be ready the first day of classes.
 If your class is not showing in Blackboard, contact your teacher to make sure he or she has made the class available to all students before you contact the help desk.
 For technical assistance, please contact the Help Desk.
 Training and tutorials are available here.
 These tutorials can walk you through the basics needed for most courses using Blackboard.
 Questions about classes and assignments should be directed to your professor.